G{\aa}rding Polynomials: Introduction

+In the matroid setting, the proofs of several special cases reveal delicate analytic features of generating functions, reflecting combinatorial properties of the underlying matroids.
+The more technical arguments are developed in detail in the appendices.

-Section 2 introduces the geometry of positivity regions and positive affine maps, including the definition of the positive ray test, the NRT condition, and the associated geometric filtration.
-Section 3 introduces basic algebraic operations on polynomials and revisits real stable polynomials from our new geometric perspective.
-In Section 4 we give the formal definition of Gårding polynomials and establish their basic properties.
-The multi-affine theory is developed in Sections 5 and 6, including the study of binary relations.
-Section 7 proves a linear preserver theorem.
-Sections 8 and 9 address the extension to general Gårding polynomials via polarization and provide another intrinsic and recursive characterization of the theory.
-Section 10 states the complete closure properties of the Gårding polynomials.
-Section 11 focus on homogeneous \gar{} polynomials by examining their relation to stable and Lorentzian polynomials.
-The final sections are devoted to applications, including the interaction with matroid generating functions, ultra log-concavity and negative dependence, and applications to characteristic polynomials of certain classes of matrices.
+\textbf{Organization of the paper.} Section~2 introduces positivity regions and positive affine maps, including the positive ray test and the associated geometric filtration.
+Section~3 develops basic algebraic operations and revisits real stable polynomials from our geometric perspective.
+Section~4 defines G{\aa}rding polynomials and establishes their basic properties.
+Sections~5 and~6 develop the multi-affine theory, including binary relations.
+Section~7 proves a linear preserver theorem.
+Sections~8 and~9 extend the theory via polarization and provide an intrinsic recursive characterization.
+Section~10 establishes closure properties.
+Section~11 studies homogeneous \gar{} polynomials and their relation to stable and Lorentzian polynomials.
+The final sections present applications to matroid generating functions, ultra log-concavity, negative dependence, and characteristic polynomials of certain matrix classes.
+The appendices contain technical verification arguments and explicit classification results.

 {}